-Does your company have effective internal controls in place?
+Does your organization have effective internal controls in place?
 In today’s regulatory environment, implementing and maintaining a strong system of internal controls is more important than ever.
 This is especially true if your company is required by federal law to file annual reports on the adequacy of its internal control systems.

 The Committee of Sponsoring Organizations of the Treadway Commission (COSO) has developed a framework for ensuring adherence to a strong internal control structure.